Rebecca Zhu: Acting career

 In November 2011, Zhu was cast in the TVB blockbuster drama Silver Spoon, Sterling Shackles, which also became Zhu's acting debut.
-The role was originally meant for Fala Chen, who turned down the offer last-minute due to health reasons.
+The role was originally meant for Fala Chen, who turned down the offer last-minute for health reasons.
 The drama's producer stated that Zhu's resemblance to Chen was one of the reasons why he decided to replace her with Zhu.
 The drama aired in 2012.
 Zhu's first performance was not well-received, which many critics reasoned was because of the language barrier (Zhu's native tongue is Mandarin Chinese), as well as her lack of acting experience prior to taking on the role.

 Zhu pursued supporting roles for the next few years.
 Her performances in 2013 dramas Triumph in the Skies II and Always and Ever earned her nominations for Most Promising Female Artiste and Favourite Supporting Actress at the 2013 TVB Star Awards Malaysia, which were her first acting nominations.